 The field operates beyond our ordinary intellectual activity.
 This is not a weakness of the method — it is its essence.
 Order work begins where thinking alone cannot reach: at what operates between people, even when they can neither see nor name it.

-Bert Hellinger, the founder of systemic constellation work, observed over decades that family systems follow an inner order.
-This order is not meant morally — it describes not a hierarchy of power but a rank order of belonging.
+Bert Hellinger, the founder of systemic constellation work, observed over decades that family systems follow an inner order (Hellinger, 1994, Ordnungen der Liebe).
+This order is not meant morally.
+“The order of precedence in a family system is not a repressive hierarchy but natural respect of the younger toward the older.
+Parents give, children receive fully — violating this order creates systemic presumption” (Kirchhoff, G., 2025, Systemic Family Constellation, 21:26).
 Whoever came first has priority.
 Whoever was excluded continues to have an effect.
 And the resolution lies not in changing the system but in receiving back what was excluded.

 Here lies the decisive difference from therapeutic approaches.
 Order work does not repair.
 It does not diagnose.
 It does not treat.
 What it does is at once simpler and more profound: it restores what was disrupted — through acknowledgment.